-- 4.4.
+- 4.1.
+The appointment process will be carried out in two stages:- - Initiation and preparation; and - assessment and selection. - 4.2.
+Following completion of the appointment process, Members will be subject to the post appointment process, which can be found in section 5. - 4.3.
+Appointments will be carried out using the appointment administration pack.
+The pack, which is administered by the Secretariat, contains templates of all processes and standard documentation required to deliver the appointment process and associated processes.
+The completed pack will constitute a complete record of each appointment, to be retained in accordance with the HCPC's document retention policy. - 4.4.
 When a vacancy arises, the 'advance notice of intent to recommend appointment' template, together with supporting documentation should be sent to the PSA at least one month before the first advert is due to be launched. - 4.5.
-Prior to submitting an advance notice to appoint, the following should be undertaken:- - The Council to agree the appointment and selection panel for the campaign.
+Prior to submitting an advance notice to appoint, the following should be undertaken:- - The Council to agree the appointment and selection assessment and selection panel for the campaign.
 This will be dependent upon the nature of the recruitment being carried out. (see Section Three). - Consideration will need to be given to the skills matrix of Council to see if there are any gaps in the skills base of Council members that need to be filled as part of the recruitment campaign.
-If so, a review of competencies will be carried out by the Secretary to Council and subsequently agreed by Council if any material changes need to be made. - Review application form to include: review of standard forms including Diversity Monitoring and conflict of interest declarations to ensure that they are fit for the current application process. - Draft information pack to include: information on the organisation; role brief; competences required; eligibility and any additional shortlisting criteria; guidance on the process including key dates; conditions of appointment;
+If so, a review of competencies will be carried out by the Secretary to Council Director of Council and Committee Services and subsequently agreed by Council if any material changes need to be made. - Review application form to include: review of standard forms including Diversity Monitoring and conflict of interest declarations to ensure that they are fit for the current application process. - Draft information pack to include: information on the organisation; role brief; competences required; eligibility and any additional shortlisting criteria; guidance on the process including key dates; conditions of appointment; and standard agreed policies on conflicts of interest, equality and inclusion, data protection process and dealing with complaints.

-- and standard agreed policies on conflicts of interest, equality and inclusion, data protection process and dealing with complaints. - Review accessibility arrangements to ensure that the contacts for Welsh translation, Braille, and text relay are up to date and to ensure that options for accessibility and translation are clearly stated in public documentation. - Drafting of advert. - Negotiation of advertising arrangements: in line with the agreed strategy, using the template in the Appointment Administration Pack. - 4.6.
+- Review accessibility arrangements to ensure that the contacts for Welsh translation, Braille, and text relay are up to date and to ensure that options for accessibility and translation are clearly stated in public documentation. - Drafting of advert. - Negotiation of advertising arrangements: in line with the agreed strategy, using the template in the Appointment Administration Pack. - 4.6.
 The 'advance notice of intent to recommend appointment' template should include the following information: - Summary of the requirements of Council including current council membership; - Advertising and publicity strategy (including draft advert); - Proposed selection panel; - Compliance with legislation; - Additional supporting information (e.g. anticipated risks); - Supporting information (e.g. candidate information pack, job description, draft application form); - HCPC's document retention policy. - 4.7.
 In drafting the advance notice to appoint form, due regard will be given to lessons learned log from previous projects. - 4.8.
 Following submission of an advance notice to appoint, the PSA may contact the HCPC for points of clarification, or to request a change to the proposals. - 4.9.
 At the same time that the 'advance notice of intent to recommend appointment' is submitted to the PSA, the Privy Council should be notified of HCPC's intention to initiate a recruitment campaign to ensure that the timescales are suitable from their point of view.